kedro-org/kedro-academy/kedro-hr-crew-workflow/docs/presentation.md

 - **Tracing & Monitoring**: Langfuse/Opik integration for observability
 - **Scheduling**: Run via Airflow, Prefect, or event-driven architecture
 - **Security**: Secrets management in `conf/local/`

-*This project is developed with event-driven architecture in mind and can easily be extended to use batch processing*

 ### Kedro Evolution — What's Coming